threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`replicant_reach_for_position`**

-Instruct a Replicant to start to reach for a target position.
+Tell a Replicant to start to reach for a target position.

 - <font style="color:green">**Replicant motion**: This tells the Replicant to begin a motion.
 The Replicant will continue the motion per communicate() call until the motion is complete.</font>
 - <font style="color:green">**Replicant status**: This command will sometimes set the action status of the Replicant in the `Replicant` output data.
 This is usually desirable.
 In some cases, namely when you're calling several of these commands in sequence, you might want only the last command to set the status.
 See the `set_status` parameter, below.</font>